oc-digital/fitrme-blog/posts/best_time_of_day_to_exercise.md

+published on 24 March 2015

 # What's the Best Time to Workout?

 If you could give your body an edge, burn more calories, and get more health benefits simply by working out at the perfect time, you probably would, right?
 Some people swear by a 6 a.m. exercise session to their hearts racing and psyched up for the day.
-Others wouldn't dream of breaking a sweat before noon, preferring a late afternon or evening workout.
+Others wouldn't dream of breaking a sweat before noon, preferring a late afternoon or evening workout.
 So, when is the best time to workout &ndash; morning, afternoon, or evening?

 Unfortunately, that perfect time isn’t so clear-cut.
 There's no reliable evidence to suggest that calories are burned more efficiently at certain times of day.
 However, the time of day can influence how you feel when exercising &ndash; which can impact how likely you are to make exercising a habit.